megaport/megaportgo/README.md

 ## Notes

+### What's new in V1

+The new V1 release of the `megaportgo` project has several changes users should be aware of:

+- All API methods now take `context`
+- Much more configurable
+    - Custom HTTP client support
+    - Structured logging is much more configurable and is handled using the `slog` package
+- Documentation is improved
+- Errors are easier to work with and are defined at the package level
+- All APIs are now available in the `megaport` package rather than multiple packages in the `service` directory
+- General code cleanup

+### Support

-The MegaportGo project is not part of the official Megaport product and is not supported through the usual product support channels.
+The `megaportgo` project is not part of the official Megaport product and is not supported through the usual product support channels.
 Megaport will work on the repository as it fits within other internal activities.

 Issues will be tracked for their source and type.